-Students will demonstrate their achievement of the intended learning outcomes through posting weekly discussion questions online, delivering class presentations, participating in discussions, as well as through completing quizzes, research projects, and written work.
+Students will demonstrate their achievement of the intended learning outcome, engage with literature both orally and in writing, through posting weekly discussion questions online, delivering class presentations, participating in discussions, as well as through completing research projects and written works.

 Entry Requirements (not applicable to Visiting Students)